davidtme/Imp/README.md

 **Imp** is a lightweight, sprite-based rendering framework for **F#**, supporting both **OpenGL** (desktop) and **WebGL** (web).
 Inspired by **Elmish** and **React Native**, it provides a declarative way to build high-performance 2D applications with a functional architecture.

-🔹 **Why "Imp"?** The name comes from an *Imp*, a small mischievous creature—just like sprites in a game! **Imp** is designed to be a fast and lightweight sprite renderer for building graphical applications.
+🔹 **Why "Imp"?** The name comes from an *Imp*, a small mischievous creature—just similar to a sprite! **Imp** is designed to be a fast and lightweight sprite renderer for building graphical applications.

 🚀 **Try the demo**: [davidtme.github.io/imp](https://davidtme.github.io/imp)